microsoft/ALAppExtensions/Modules/System/Assisted Setup/README.md

 # Public Objects
 ## Assisted Setup (Codeunit 3725)
-Manage setup wizards by allowing adding to the list and updating the status of each.
+Manage assisted setup guides by allowing the addition of new guides to the list, and updating whether a guide has been completed.

 ### Add (Method) <a name="Add"></a>
 Adds an assisted setup record from a given extension so that it can be shown in the list.